Noel Gallagher: Musical equipment

 Throughout his career, Gallagher has used a wide range of different guitars, effect pedals and amplifiers from his large collection.
-Most of it emerged from the Standing on the Shoulder of Giants sessions, where he decided to drop the equipment used in the three previous albums and instead buy "loads of really weird pedals, old guitars, and small amps", as the lack of deadline to deliver the album allowed Gallagher to "take quite a few days just messing around".
+Most of it emerged from the Standing on the Shoulder of Giants sessions, where he decided to drop the equipment used in the three previous albums and instead buy "loads of really weird pedals, old guitars, and small amps", as the lack of a deadline to deliver the album allowed Gallagher to "take quite a few days just messing around".